Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Glossary/Glossary.md

 Raven Queen is the god of winter, fate, and the transition of death.

-Ravenites are the surviving dragonborn previously held as a lower, slave-class under the Draconbloods of [[Draconia]] before its fall, known for their tailless bodies and hardy physique.
+Ravenites are the surviving dragonborn previously held as a lower, slave-class under the Draconbloods of [[D&D/Wildemount/History of Wildemount/Wildemount after the Calamity/Draconia]] before its fall, known for their tailless bodies and hardy physique.

 Revelry is the faction and banner that most operating pirates across the [[Menagerie Coast]] are united under.

 Righteous Brand is the military army of the [[Dwendalian Empire]].

-[[Scars of Scale and Tooth]] is a new faction of Ravenites and survivors of the destruction of [[Draconia]], centered around the city of [[Xarzith Kitril]].
+[[Scars of Scale and Tooth]] is a new faction of Ravenites and survivors of the destruction of [[D&D/Wildemount/History of Wildemount/Wildemount after the Calamity/Draconia]], centered around the city of [[Xarzith Kitril]].

 [[Sehanine]] is the god of moonlight, illusions, and misdirection.